 Bernstein explains it best in his liner notes to Diaspora Soul: "When John Zorn asked me to make a record for the Radical Jewish Culture series, I was left with an enigmatic question.
 How does a Jewish musician who has spent his life studying 'other' musical cultures make a 'Jewish' record?
 How does one make a 'Jewish' record when, by nature, all of one's music is already Jewish?"
 The answer was simple: just follow one's musical instincts.
 "All of my records," says Bernstein, "are an actual 'record' of an event, a snapshot of my music at that moment, with those particular musicians in that particular space."
-So, rather than looking too hard, being too considered, Bernstein simply followed his impulses and looked to approach a more traditional Jewish songbook with whatever interests he happened to be engaged in at that particular point in time.
+So, rather than looking too hard or being too considered, Steven simply followed his impulses and approached a traditional Jewish songbook with whatever interests he was engaged in at that particular moment in time.

 What People Are Saying...

 "In each of the four albums he has recorded for the Diaspora series on John Zorn's Tzadik label, Bernstein has taken a traditional Jewish melody or harmonic pattern and fused it with a different modern musical style.
 "Diaspora Soul" fused traditional Jewish songs with Afro-Cuban beats and a New Orleans rhythm and blues band; in "Diaspora Blues," Bernstein made transcriptions of cantorial melodies by legendary cantor Moseh Koussevitzky and arranged them from a jazz ensemble modeled after John Coltrane's bands of the mid-1960s, and for "Diaspora Hollywood," Bernstein's arrangements paid tribute to the Jewish bandleaders and composers of the West Coast jazz scene." –Anthony Weiss, Forward